CircuitFlyer/Climb_and_Dive/docs/Software.md

 ![](assets/images/Xiao-circuitpy.png)

 Congratulations, you have successfully installed CircuitPython.
-That was easy.

 ### Installing the Program Code and Library Files: ###
 **Step 4** - Drag the code.py file and the lib folder that you downloaded and drop it onto the `CIRCUITPY` drive.

 ![](assets/images/Code-circuitpy.png)

 Congratulations, you should now have a Climb_and_Drive timer.
 The LED on the Xiao should now illuminate green to indicate that it's currently in Standby Mode.
-That was even easier.

 ### Updating the Software: ###
 If there are future updates to the program code, repeat **Step 4** to overwrite and replace the old code.py with the newest version.
 If there is a major update, perhaps because a newer version of CircuitPython is released, then repeat **Steps 1 through 4** to replace all of the files and libraries.